Dhapu/weather-dashboard/README.md

 3.)Manage favorite cities by adding or removing them.

 ### Technologies Used
-1.)React
+1.)React\
-2.)Axios for API requests
+2.)Axios for API requests\
-3.)FontAwesome for icons
+3.)FontAwesome for icons\
 4.)json-server for simulating API data

 ### Credits
-Weather data provided by OpenWeatherMap# Getting Started with Create React App
+Weather data provided by OpenWeatherMap